This job is sometimes referred to by alternative titles

 Source: Ministry of Business, Innovation and Employment, '2003-2012 Occupation Data' (prepared for Careers New Zealand), 2012.

-Source: the Crane Association
+Source: Crane Association of New Zealand, 2016.

 What you will do